Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 \subsection{Summary and further remarks}

 The literature on multiple light scattering theory is vast and many approaches have been developed throughout the years.
-We adopted here a unique theoretical framework that can handle both families of systems described by a continuous permittivity that fluctuates in space or by a set of identical particles that are randomly arranged in space.
+We adopted here a unique theoretical framework that can handle both families of systems described by a continuous permittivity that randomly fluctuates in space or by a set of identical particles that are randomly arranged in space.
 This has the great benefit of highlighting the main physical principles behind the role of spatial correlations on light scattering and transport, as well as the underlying approximations.
-Analytical expressions for the characteristic lengths were obtained in the weak extinction limit ($k_\text{r} \ell_\text{e} \gg 1$, with $k_\text{r}$ the effective wave number and $\ell_\text{e}$ the extinction mean free path), and considering non-absorbing media such that the extinction is only due to scattering ($\ell_\text{e} = \ell_\text{s}$).
+Analytical expressions for the characteristic lengths were obtained in the weak extinction limit ($k_\text{r} \ell_\text{e} \gg 1$, with $k_\text{r}$ the effective wave number and $\ell_\text{e}$ the extinction mean free path), for statistically homogeneous, isotropic and non-absorbing media.
+These final expressions are provided in Table~\ref{tab:mfp_expressions} in their most general form.

-For media described by a continuous permittivity, the scattering mean free path is given by Eq.~\eqref{eq:ext_mfp_Bruggeman} or Eq.~\eqref{eq:ext_mfp_MaxwellGarnett}.
-The expression to use depends on the choice of the ``reference'' homogeneous medium around which the permittivity fluctuates: the former is thus associated to the Bruggeman mixing rule and the latter to the Maxwell-Garnett mixing rule.
-The common ground that links these two approaches, as discussed for instance by~\citet{mackay2015modern}, is often overlooked.
+The model for continuous permittivity media presented in Sec.~\ref{subsec:random} does not make any specific assumption on the size or shape of a particular scattering element, and may thus be applied to different types of microstructures.
+Several expressions for the scattering mean free path $\ell_\text{s}$ were derived from the average field or from the average intensity, assuming or not weak fluctuations, taking or not the long-wavelength limit [Eqs.~\eqref{eq:ext_mfp_weak_fluctuations}, \eqref{eq:ext_mfp_Bruggeman}, \eqref{eq:ext_mfp_MaxwellGarnett} and \eqref{eq:th_scattering_length_q_continuous}].
+All expressions eventually take the same form, reported in Table~\ref{tab:mfp_expressions}, thereby unveiling the fundamental relation between structural correlations and light scattering and transport.
+In the case of strong fluctuations [Eqs.~\eqref{eq:ext_mfp_Bruggeman} and \eqref{eq:ext_mfp_MaxwellGarnett}], the expression to use depends on the choice of the ``reference'' homogeneous medium around which the permittivity fluctuates: the former is associated to the Bruggeman mixing rule and the latter to the Maxwell-Garnett mixing rule.
+The common ground that links these two approaches, as discussed for instance by~\citet{mackay2020modern}, is often overlooked.